Dansby Swanson Player Props: Cubs vs. Mets

 Dansby Swanson At The Plate

-- Among the qualified hitters in MLB play, he ranks 64th in batting average, 46th in on-base percentage, and 56th in slugging.
+- Among qualifying hitters, he ranks 69th in batting average, while his on-base percentage ranks 50th and he is 62nd in slugging.

-- Swanson has had at least one RBI in 36.4% of his games this season (36 of 99), with two or more RBI 13 times (13.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- Swanson has an RBI in 36 of 100 games this year, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 40 of 99 games this year, and more than once 12 times.
+- He has scored a run in 40 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.